ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 The inside Verifier then conveys the Attestation Results of other Attesters to the outside Verifier, whether in the same conveyance protocol as part of the Evidence or not.

+As explained in {{terminology}}, there are a variety of roles in the RATS architecture and they are defined by a unique combination of artifacts they produce and consume.
-As explained in {{overview}}, artifacts are defined by which roles produce them or consume them.
+Conversely, artifacts are also defined by the roles that produce or consume them.
-In some protocol instantiations, other roles may cache and forward artifacts as opaque data, to one or more entities implementing the consuming role.
+To produce an artifact means that a given role introduces it into the RATS architecture.
+To consume an artifact means that a given role has responsibility for processing it in the RATS architecture.
+Roles also have the ability to perform additional actions such caching or forwarding artifacts as opaque data.
+As depicted in {{overview}}, these additional actions can be performed by several roles.

 # Terminology {#terminology}